cran-task-views/TimeSeries/TimeSeries.md

   Tests of white noise using wavelets are provided by `r pkg("hwwntest")`.
   Wavelet scalogram tools are contained in `r pkg("wavScalogram")`.
   Further wavelet methods can be found in the packages `r pkg("waveslim")` and  `r pkg("wavethresh")`.
+  Complex-valued wavelet spectral procedures are provided in `r pkg("CNLTtsa")`.
 - *Harmonic regression* using Fourier terms is implemented in `r pkg("fable")` and `r pkg("forecast")` packages via the `fourier` function.